-Of course, we at WDI also consider the major current challenges, such as the transformation process towards CO2-free production or the shortage of skilled labour, to be particularly important.
-However, WDI recognised these issues as critical at an early stage and therefore possibly took appropriate measures or developed standards earlier than other companies.
+Of course, we at WDI also recognise the major challenges associated with the transformation to CO2-free production and the shortage of skilled workers.
+However, we identified these issues as crucial at an early stage and possibly even took appropriate measures and set standards faster than other companies.

-In this sustainability report, we have summarised for you the measures and working methods that WDI has taken to meet current requirements with regard to sustainable development.
+In this sustainability report, we would like to provide an overview of the measures and strategies that WDI has taken to date to fulfil the requirements of sustainable development.

-However, we do not see our successes to date as a reason to rest on our laurels.
-We are convinced that only the constant further development of our business activities and the respective adaptation to changing requirements can guarantee sustainable development.
-We consider the regular publication of the sustainability report to be essential in order to inform all of WDI's stakeholders openly and transparently about our progress.
+However, we do not simply attach importance to our previous successes in order to rest on our laurels.
+We are firmly convinced that the continuous development of our business activities and constant adaptation to changing conditions are the key to the long-term and sustainable development of our company.
+We want to work continuously on this further development and see the regular publication of our sustainability report as an indispensable tool for informing our stakeholders transparently and openly about our progress.

-However, the work we have already done and the constant new challenges we face would not be possible without the dedicated work of our employees.
-With the publication of the sustainability report, the management would like to take the opportunity to express our sincere thanks for the work they have done.
+However, these continuous endeavours and the mastery of ever new challenges would not be possible without the dedicated work of our employees.
+The management would therefore like to use the publication of this report to express its sincere thanks for their hard work.

+Katja Pampus

-Katja Pampus Chairwoman of the Management Board Hamm | April 2024
+Chairwoman of the Management Board Hamm | April 2025